DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 * accuracy - accuracy for whole genome
 * accuracy_af - accuracy for whole genome binned by AF
 * gp_calibration - gp calibration for whole genome

+## Imputation_Validation notebook
+### Purpose
+This Jupyter notebook is meant to be used to analyze the outputs of the GatkConcordanceValidation wdl.
+It is intended to be run in the same Terra workspace as the GatkConcordanceValidation wdl and takes submission_ids from runs of the wdl along with labels for those ids.

+#### Inputs
+* labels - list of labels (panel or other analysis) for each submission_id
+* submission_ids - list of Terra submission_ids for GatkConcordanceValidation runs to analyze
+* sample_to_ancestry_tsv - tsv file containing a mapping of sample to ancestry for samples in the dataset

+#### Outputs
+This notebook will output a series of plots and tables that summarize the concordance validation results, broken down by chromosome, ancestry, SNPs vs Indels, and panel/label.
+It is customizable.